jayoung/Whole_WA_data_wrangling_playground/README.md

 How do two geographic areas overlap each other - see [here](https://crd230.github.io/lab3.html)

+Vocabulary: within, overlaps, intersects, contains, etc, explained [here](https://en.wikipedia.org/wiki/Spatial_relation)

+Intersects versus overlaps - explained [here](https://resources.arcgis.com/en/help/arcobjects-net/componentHelp/index.html#//002500000086000000), maybe?
+Intersects is true if the two objects have ANY spatial relationship.
+For 'overlaps' to be true the intersection of the two objects must have the same dimensions as the original two shapes (i.e. for area/area to overlap, they have to have a non-zero area in the overlap, not just a line)

 ## Geography/mapping datasets

 tidycensus R package also allows access to mapping data.
 See [`test_geography_code.md`](test_geography_code.md)